yiisoft/validator/docs/guide/built-in-rules-callback.md

 };
 ```

-They can be rewritten using multiple rules (built-in ones if possible) and conditional validation making code less
+They can be rewritten using multiple rules and conditional validation making code more intuitive.
+We can use built-in
-verbose and more intuitive:
+rules where possible:

 ```php
 use Yiisoft\Validator\Rule\BooleanValue;